clairelin20523/dsc288r-yelp-recommender-system/README.md

 By improving the accuracy and efficiency of recommendations, this project aims to drive increased user engagement and retention, ultimately generating more revenue and growth for online platforms.

 # Reproduce Results
-Uses the *model2.ipynb* notebook in the notebooks folder.
+Use the *model2.ipynb* notebook in the notebooks folder.
 Predicts likelihood user will review a business and predicts the rating a user will give for a business

 ## Setup Instructions
 _Note:_ This is for compiling the code and running it on a local server.
 Also ran this in Anaconda.